naeimzarei/fashionxproject/deliverables/user-stories/user-stories.md

 ## Administrator
 - [ ] As an administrator, I would like to give or remove moderator rights to influencers on the moderator dashboard page.
 I should see a tab that allows me to look a user up by email and mark them as moderators, only if I have the right to do so.
 That is, I can only mark others as moderators if and only if I have an administrator flag.
+- [ ] As an administrator, I would like to find a specific person to give or remove moderator access.
+I can do this by searching for that person by email or full name.